Real Property and Tax Data

 NOVUS is the county’s online tax, property, and assessment information database.
 Use NOVUS to view property listings and tax information.

 No county in Wisconsin currently operates a County Assessor Office.
-Property valuation is handled at the local level.
+Property valuation is handled at the local level by municipality.
 Find your assessor.

 For information on appealing your assessment there is an assessment appeal guide (PDF) from the Wisconsin Department of Revenue.